434 related texts · 4 related myths · Page 2 of 10

 Sometimes, the observations are...well, let's just say they offer a unique perspective.
-Imagine someone, unfamiliar with Jewish practice, trying to describe what they see.
-It might...
+Someone, unfamiliar with Jewish practice, trying to describe what they see.
+It might sound a...

 Listening to a wicked singer is spiritually dangerous.
 Listening to a righteous singer can transform your soul.
 Rabbi Nachman of Breslov explains why, and the answer involves the s...